Research Snapshot

 Bottom line

 Cotton’s move is now more than a chart breakout.
-The refreshed CommodityNode stack shows moderate bullish confirmation, while current textile and yarn headlines give the move a real supply-chain channel.
-The decision read is bullish but not reckless: follow the breakout, monitor model agreement, and watch apparel-margin exposure next.
+The refreshed CommodityNode stack shows moderate constructive confirmation, while current textile and yarn headlines give the move a real supply-chain channel.
+The decision read is constructive but not reckless: follow the breakout, monitor model agreement, and watch apparel-margin exposure next.

 Related hub: Cotton Impact Map